 What is Agile?

-The Agile methodology has emerged as the password to modern business success, and is revolutionizing IT teams across sectors today.
-Thanks to its iterative approach to project management and software development, Agile innovation helps teams deliver value to their customers faster and with fewer glitches.
+Thanks to its iterative approach to project management and software development, Agile innovation is helping teams across industries deliver value to their customers faster, and with fewer glitches.

 One of the core elements of Agile is continuous evaluation.
-Assessing deliverables, plans, and results regularly helps businesses develop a ‘coping mechanism’ of sorts that empowers them to adapt to changes quickly.
-This is one of the prime reasons the methodology is being considered as the password for modern organizations to cope in today’s volatile, rapidly evolving, customer-driven industries.
+Assessing deliverables, plans, and results regularly helps businesses develop a ‘coping mechanism’ of sorts that empowers teams to adapt to changes quickly.
+This is one of the prime reasons the methodology is being considered as the password for modern organizations to cope with today’s volatile, rapidly evolving, customer-driven industries.

 By perfecting the technique of continuous change, Agile teams master the strategy of surviving in the face of market challenges.